We earn commissions from brands listed on this site, which influences how listings are presented.

 There are several types of loans to consider to consolidate credit card debt:

 • Personal loans: These fixed-rate loans are one of the most common ways to consolidate credit card debt.
 They can be secured or unsecured.
-Interest rates and loan terms vary by lender, but they often have lower interest rates than credit cards.
+Interest rates and loan terms vary by lender, but they are often lower than those of credit cards.

 • Home equity loans: Mortgage holders can borrow against the equity in their home to consolidate credit card debt.
 Home equity loans are considered secured loans since the home serves as collateral.

 • Balance transfer credit cards: Some cards offer low or 0% introductory rates for transferring existing balances from other cards.
-Balance transfers usually carry a fee that is a percentage of the balance.
+Balance transfers typically incur a fee that is a percentage of the transferred balance.
 This method is best for those who can pay off their balance during the introductory period.

 • 401(k) loans: Another option is to borrow from your retirement plan to pay off credit card debt.
 This method of consolidating credit card debt can impact retirement savings and result in tax penalties if the loan isn’t repaid in time.